Hygiene for preschoolers

 At this age, your preschooler is likely to know the names of many body parts, like their eyes, nose, arms, and legs.
 Being curious about private parts and asking questions is a normal part of a child’s development.
 It’s also normal for children to touch their private parts as a self-soothing strategy when they are anxious or because it feels good.

-You can help your preschooler learn more about their private parts by teaching your child:
+You can help your preschooler learn more about their private parts by teaching them: